MEaSUREs Greenland Ice Mapping Project (GIMP) Digital Elevation Model, Version 1 (NSIDC-0645)

 Help Articles

-The answer is yes.
 Below the image in this article, you will find sample code in IDL, MATLAB, and Python to read in a GeoTIFF file, extract the metadata, and create an image.
-The code has been tested with data from:
+The code has been tested with the following data products:

 We recommend using the Geospatial Data Abstraction Library (GDAL) to convert GeoTIFF files into a different format.